junxit/us-congress-bills-113/metadata.md

 - 2013-12-05 — The Speaker designated the Honorable Virginia Foxx to act as Chairwoman of the Committee.
 - 2013-12-05 — The previous question was ordered pursuant to the rule. (consideration: CR H7555)
 - 2013-12-05 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2013-12-09 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.